 How we got here - An Introduction of this site written by the Founder

 Thank you for visiting this site.
 I am Dr. Helen Shih, founder of this site and leader of the "Wholesome Living on the New Earth" movement.
-I want to share with a brief background on how I started my personal journey of searching and finding for the "Light Within", and what has propelled me to get to where I am now.
+I want to share a brief background on how I started my personal journey of searching and finding for the "Light Within", and what has propelled me to get to where I am now.
 This is a simplified version of my journey that I hope can inspire you to find who you are and why you are here.

 1. Origin and Nature

 I grew up in Beijing, China, at the end of the Chinese "Culture Revolution".
 My parents were both physicists working in the Chinese Academy of Science, by the western suburb of Beijing.
 This is the area surrounded by both royal gardens and ancient temples, mountains and forests, as well as well-known universities and academic institutions.
-Nowadays, it is home to tech companies and startups, as the Silicon Valley of China.
+Nowadays, it is home to tech companies and startups - the intellectual center of China.